 There has been a laudable, strategic and long-term approach taken by bodies including NILGA, Land & Property Services and some Departments on new income, new rates and new revenue proposals.
-The initiatives such as new forms of local taxation, Local Asset Backed Vehicles, alterations proposed under previous consultations for Small Business Rates Relief, Industrial De-rating, new domestic and non-domestic rates charges for exempt / partially exempt bodies etc., should not be overridden by this Briefing which is altogether more random in its suppositions and requests.
+The initiatives such as new forms of local taxation, Local Asset Backed Vehicles, alterations proposed under previous consultations for Small Business Rates Relief, Industrial De-rating, new domestic and non-domestic rates charges for exempt / partially exempt bodies etc., should not be overridden by this Briefing.